mcdermg/hugotest/README.md

 We want to create the best possible product for our users and the best contribution experience for our developers, we have a set of guidelines which ensure that all contributions are acceptable.
 The guidelines are not intended as a filter or barrier to participation.
-If you are unfamiliar with the contribution process, the Hugo team will help you and teach you how to bring your contribution in accordance with the guidelines.
+If you are unfamiliar with the contribution process the Hugo team will help you and teach you how to bring your contribution in accordance with the guidelines.

 For a complete guide to contributing code to Hugo, see the [Contribution Guide](CONTRIBUTING.md).